Pass-O-Guava/StableDiffusionUniPipeline/README.md

 from PIL import Image
 from diffusers import StableDiffusionUniParallelPipeline

-pipe = StableDiffusionUniParallelPipeline.from_pretrained("runwayml/stable-diffusion-v1-5").to("cuda")

 prompt = "a photo of an astronaut riding a horse on mars" input_imge = Image.open("./input.png")

 # Double-GPUs parallel
 pipe = StableDiffusionUniParallelPipeline.from_pretrained("runwayml/stable-diffusion-v1-5")
-prompt = "a photo of an astronaut riding a horse on mars" image = pipe(prompt).images[0] # txt2img image = pipe(prompt, input_imge).images[0] # img2img
+image = pipe(prompt).images[0] # txt2img
+image = pipe(prompt, input_imge).images[0] # img2img

 # Single-GPU parallel
 pipe = StableDiffusionUniParallelPipeline.from_pretrained("runwayml/stable-diffusion-v1-5", single_gpu_parallel=True)
-prompt = "a photo of an astronaut riding a horse on mars" image = pipe(prompt).images[0] # txt2img image = pipe(prompt, input_imge).images[0] # img2img
+image = pipe(prompt).images[0] # txt2img
+image = pipe(prompt, input_imge).images[0] # img2img
 ```